 NPS Online Activities for Kids and Learners of All Ages

 - "Views of the National Parks" is a program of the National Park Service designed to present the natural, cultural, and historical resources of our national parks.
 Search for a park in the "Map Room" by region.

 - LearnNPS: A place for teachers and learners to explore their national parks.
 If you are a teacher searching for classroom materials, a student doing research, or a person looking for a place to spend some time, look here.

 - A little on the intellectual side, "Explore Nature" takes you on a journey throughout the entire National Park Service.

 - "Teaching with Historic Places" uses properties listed in the NPS' National Register of Historic Places to enliven history, social studies, geography, civics, and other subjects.
 Learn about President Abraham Lincoln's cottage retreat, for example.

 - Get busy on the Enivronmental Protection Agency's "Climate Change Kids Site" webpage with explanations of weather and the greenhouse effect.
 Become a climate detective.

 - Act fast after you read the U.S. Department of Energy's "Kids Saving Energy" website.
-Learn how to start the saving process at home and find renewable energy sources.
+Learn how to begin the process at home and find renewable energy sources.
 Go so far as to do a home energy audit.

 - Get smart quick through three well-respected nature-based education programs: Project Wet, Project Wild and Project Learning Tree--often with free posters or CDs to help you learn.

-- Have your mom or dad help you sift through the "Education Internet Resources for Teachers" [317 kb PDF] for ideas on how to study park geology to historic places.
+- Check out the listing of resources available at "Education Internet Resources for Teachers" [317 kb PDF] for ideas on how to study park geology and historic places.